Delath/Megumi-Fushiguro/README.md

 go build main.go
 ```

-# Running the bot on linux
+# Running the bot on debian and probably many other linux distributions
 ```bash
 env TELEGRAM_BOT_TOKEN=0000000000:ABCDEFGHIJKLMNOPQRSTUVWXYZABEXAMPLE CONFIG_FILE_PATH=/path/to/config.json /path/to/your/executable
 ```